LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Experimental results

+We start by comparing LAGO against related local-global methods discussed in \Cref{sec:related_works} and other representative baselines.
+Then, we evaluate LAGO through a set of RQs designed to isolate its key components (\hyperlink{C_1}{C$_1$}-\hyperlink{C_4}{C$_4$}) and assess the properties introduced in \Cref{sec:contributions,sec:lago}.
+Unless specified otherwise, LAGO's hyperparameters are fixed across benchmarks.
+Gradient evaluations are charged as $d$ function evaluations on synthetic benchmarks, corresponding to a conservative finite-difference-like cost model, whereas the adjoint gradient in the PDE problem has unit cost.
+See \Cref{appendix:benchmarks_pde_opt_problem,appendix:experimental_setting} for the problem definitions and the experimental setting, respectively.
+Convergence plots show the median with Inter-Quartile Range (IQR), i.e. $25$-$75^{\text{th}}$ percentiles over $50$ random seeds.

-We compare LAGO against a representative set of optimization algorithms, including BO (EI) \cite{jones1998efficient}, gradBO (EI with derivative information) \cite{wu2017bayesian}, BLOSSOM \cite{mcleod2018optimization}, trust region BO variants namely TuRBO with $M$ regions (TurBO-$M$) \cite{eriksson2019scalable}, TREGO \cite{diouane2023trego} and LABCAT \cite{visser2025labcat} with restarts, mesh-based optimization like BADS \cite{acerbi2017practical} and local methods such as L-BFGS \cite{liu1989limited} with restarts.
-The methods are evaluated on a set of benchmark functions with varying degrees of non-convexity, value range, and multimodality: Branin, Rosenbrock, Levy, Styblinski–Tang (2D and 5D), and Sphere, see Appendix \ref{appendix:synthetic_problem_setting} for definitions.
-For gradient-based methods, we account for the cost of derivative information by counting one gradient evaluation as equivalent to $d$ function evaluations, unless stated otherwise.
+\textbf{How does LAGO compare against other optimization methods?} We start by comparing LAGO\emph{-BO} (LAGO with BO) and LAGO\emph{-grad} (LAGO with gradBO), against a representative set of optimization algorithms, including BO (EI) \cite{jones1998efficient}, gradBO (EI with derivative information) \cite{wu2017bayesian}, BLOSSOM \cite{mcleod2018optimization}, trust region BO variants namely TuRBO with $M$ regions (TurBO-$M$) \cite{eriksson2019scalable}, TREGO \cite{diouane2023trego} and LABCAT \cite{visser2025labcat} with restarts, mesh-based optimization like BADS \cite{acerbi2017practical} and local methods such as L-BFGS \cite{liu1989limited} with restarts.
+These methods are evaluated on a set of representative synthetic benchmarks and a PDE-constrained optimization problem (see \Cref{appendix:synthetic_problems,appendix:pde_constrained_problem} for details).

-\Cref{fig:synthetic_problems} reports the median error (with interquartile range) versus the number of function evaluations across the benchmark problems.
-LAGO converges reliably across all benchmarks to the global minimum with relatively small variance, reflecting robust performance across runs.
-In most cases, LAGO initially explores the design space through its global BO component and subsequently transitions to fast local refinement once a promising region is identified.
-When a trust region has converged and terminates, the BO component continues to iterate until another region of interest is found, or \hyperlink{termination_1}{(C$_1$)} is satisfied.

-On problems where local optimizers consistently converge to the global minimum (e.g., Sphere and Branin), LAGO only has a modest overhead compared to L-BFGS (at most a factor of two in our experiments), primarily due to the gradient-enhanced GP initial training ($5d$ initial data points).

-To explicitly assess robustness to multimodality, we include the Styblinski–Tang function, which features multiple distinct local minima and a unique global minimum.
-In this setting, local methods such as L-BFGS and LABCAT frequently converge to suboptimal minima, whereas LAGO consistently identifies the global minimum.
-BLOSSOM also performs competitively on this benchmark but exhibits substantially higher variability.
-In the 5D instance of this problem, LAGO outperforms all the methods and converges reliably, whereas the performance of local methods degrades in this higher-dimensional non-convex setting.